Dehydrating Food

 present a potential health problem:

-from the grocery store.
-Follow manufacturer's instructions when preparing and
+acid/water mixture from the grocery store.
+Follow manufacturer's instructions

 "cracked" or "checked" in many places to remove the waxy